When to Use MongoDB with Django

 First off, let's get one thing out of the way.
 This isn't a bash on MongoDB.
-MongoDB works great with lots of things (Flask, Tornado, Node, etc), but it's a mismatch with Django.
+MongoDB works great with lots of things (FastAPI, Flask, node, etc), but it's a mismatch with Django.
 In other words, this article is about using the right tool for the right job.

 Second, I'm not speaking from ignorance.
 In fact, I have quite a bit of experience combining MongoDB and Django.
 You can see some of my early work with combining these tools in the defunct django-mongonaut.

 Okay then, let's get into the background of this post: On various Django help forums, you'll hear requests from new-ish Django developers on how to use MongoDB with Django.
 Most of the time they want to replace the Django ORM with calls to MongoDB.
 Here are the reasons I've heard so far.

 The 90% Reason: JSON storage

 Most of the time people want to replace SQL with MongoDB in Django, the reason is they want to store JSON data and search it.

 In which case, they should use Django's built-in implementation of PostgreSQL's JSON field.
 It's not just a string field, it's fully searchable.
 Implementation example below:

 from django.contrib.postgres.fields import JSONField from django.db import models class Product(models.Model): metadata = JSONField(null=True, blank=True)

 Just save your data into this field using a JSON-serializable dict.
 It's that easy.
 Even better, in this previous article, I show how you can pretty print the JSON in the Django admin.

 Using this field, you get all the built-in features of Django and a searchable JSON field without the mess of stapling a non-relational database (MongoDB) into a framework and vibrant ecosystem designed to work with relational databases (Django).